guilhermeasn/object-as-array/data/02-API/10-reduceRight.md

 ---
-sidebar_position: 8
+sidebar_position: 10
 ---

-# Reduce
+# ReduceRight

-Calls the specified callback function for all the elements in an object.
+Calls the specified callback function for all the elements in an object reversed.
 The return value of the callback function is the accumulated result, and is provided as an argument in the next call to the callback function

 <h4>Functional programming</h4>